 Mites thrive in warm environments, including most marijuana breeder’s garden.
 Spider mites also prefer indoor areas.
 Barely any winds make it within these areas that can break apart their webbed shelter.

-You can deter spider mites from your garden by having a ventilation system.
+You can deter spider mites late into flowering from your garden by having a ventilation system.
 This usually involves having a rotating fan to deliver cool air towards your autoflowering plants.
 Not only will the fan cool down the area, but it will also blow strong windows onto the branches to prevent mites from building their shelter.

 Water and Rubbing Alcohol